Jhabige/Jhabige.github.io/research.md

 2. Computing some statistical summary for each null hypothesis such as a classical p-value or bayesian posterior null probability (typically called the local FDR)
 3. Decide which variables can be ``discovered'' under the constraint that the FDR is controlled

-Curious researchers and students are encouraged to go through the R tutorial.
+Curious researchers and students are encouraged to go through the R tutorial and consider the following questions.
+Please do reach out if you have any ideas, questions, thoughts.

 Q1: How did your choices at in each step affect the final list of discoveries?

 Q2: Are you confident in the validity (FDR controL), efficiency and interpretability of your results?

 Q3: Can you adapt methology for more complex data sets?